Mercy in Action

 Integrity, Respect, Service, and Social Justice are the Core Values that inform the GMercyU experience, with a special focus on the Critical Concerns of the Sisters of Mercy: Earth, Immigration, Anti-Racism, Non-Violence, Women.

-Alternative Spring Break trips enable students to dedicate their spring break to serving communities in need across the country.
+Take part in a life-changing Alternative Break trip, serving communities in need across the country.

-In and out of the classroom, our students learn to become ethical leaders in their future careers.
+In and out of the classroom, you'll learn to become an ethical leader in your future career.

 The Mercy community accepts all people for who they are.